github/gh-gei/CONTRIBUTING.md

 All work done by the maintainers of this repo is tracked in this repo using Issues.
 We have a hierarchical backlog with Epics at the top, broken down into Batches then broken down to Tasks (epic/batch/task is indicated via labels on the issues).
 You can see an example Epic and navigate down from there [here](https://github.com/github/OctoshiftCLI/issues/101).

 ## Submitting a Pull Request
 Before submitting a Pull Request please first open an issue to get feedback on the change you intend to submit.
-There's no worse feeling than submitting a PR after alot of effort only to learn that the maintainers don't intend to add that feature to the product (or have very different ideas on how it should be designed).

-When creating a PR the template will prompt you to confirm that you have done various required steps (or at least considered them and determined they are not necessary on this PR):
+When creating a PR the template will prompt you to confirm that you have done a few required steps (or at least considered them and determined they are not necessary on this PR):

 1. Most code should include unit tests (and sometimes e2e tests).
 New features should include new tests in the same PR.
 And changes to existing behaviour should update the relevant tests.